 Are you passionate about bringing people together to advance progressive causes?
 Interested in gaining valuable experience planning events and project management skills?
-The Northwest Progressive Institute (NPI) — a political strategy center that works to raise everyone’s quality of life — is looking for an enthusiastic, friendly Events Coordinator based in Washington State’s Puget Sound region.
+The Northwest Progressive Institute (NPI) — a political strategy center that works to raise everyone’s quality of life — is looking for an enthusiastic, friendly Events Coordinator.

 You will be part of a dynamic, passionate team committed to revolutionizing grassroots politics and advancing progressive causes through insightful research and imaginative advocacy.